capstone-engine/capstone/sync/README.md

 for more notes on integration see the `Note on Capstone{Arch}Module.h` chapter below

-7. trunc the arch's disassembler and instruction printers to make it fit
+7. Truncate the arch's disassembler and instruction printers to make it fit

-this is a rather complicated step and highly depends on the original design of arch, the main idea is to make it best fit the table-gened file
+This is a rather complicated step and highly depends on the original design of arch, the main idea is to make it best fit the table-gened file

 ## How to sync with LLVM's update once the adaptation is done

-simple, just repeat the step `4` on the previous chapter and replace the `.inc` file with newly generated one
+Simple, just repeat the step `4` on the previous chapter and replace the `.inc` file with newly generated one

 ## Note on Capstone{Arch}Module.h